resoai/TileBoard/README.md

 {
   /* title: Title to display above the group */
   title: 'Group title',
   /* width: Number of tiles horizontally
    * (optional) Can be calculated automatically
    */
   width: 3,
   /* height: Number of tiles vertically
    * (optional) Can be calculated automatically
    */
   height: 4,
-  /*
-  *  (otional) default = 0; used for positioning the group when used GRID alignment.
-See description in 'groupsAlign' */
+  /* row: Used for positioning the group when using GRID alignment.
+See description in 'groupsAlign'.
+   * (optional) default = 0
+   */
   row: 0,
   /* groupMarginCss: Override default margin of tiles for the current group
    * (optional)